 Melitzanosalata is a Greek appetizer made from roasting whole eggplants, pureeing it, then adding garlic, olive oil and lemon juice!
 It is a simple yet delicious small plate tapas dish that everyone will love!

-Melitzanosalata is a traditional Greek appetizer served in many tavernas in Greeze.
-It is a tasty spread or as some call it, an "eggplant salad" that is often served cold or room temperature with many other small plates (and lots of pita bread) for dipping.
+Melitzanosalata is a traditional appetizer served in many tavernas in Greece.
+It is a tasty spread or as some call it, an "eggplant salad" that is often served cold or at room temperature with many other small plates (and lots of pita bread) for dipping!

 Being Greek, I have had my fair share of Greek salads and spreads.
-Most often, I’m able to enjoy this authentic roasted eggplant dip at our family parties thanks to my aunt!
+Most often, I'm able to enjoy this authentic roasted eggplant dip at our family parties thanks to my aunt!
 Her recipe is delicious so I asked her for her secret and she offered me her recipe!

 I did tweak the recipe just a bit by adding fresh lemon juice and chopped parsley, although it didn't need much tweaking.
-The lemon juice helps keep the eggplant from turning brown AND adds a touch of acidity which I think it needs.
+The lemon juice helps keep the eggplant from turning brown AND adds a touch of acidity and brightness which I think it needs.
 And the parsley adds a pop of color and freshness!

-It is so simple to make!
-Keep in mind that most people use whole roasted eggplants, However, for this recipe, to save time, I cut my eggplant in half lengthwise and roasted it that way.
-It roasts much faster this way.
+It is so simple to prepare!
+Keep in mind that most people use whole roasted eggplants, However, for this recipe, to save time, I cut my eggplant in half lengthwise and roasted it that way!
+Same yummy results!